-Faculty members will make a recommendation regarding acceptance of the prospective students to the institution.
-The Associate Dean for Academic Affairs or the Director of the Center for Academic Success will make final decision regarding acceptance of the prospective student.
+Faculty members or Center for Academic Success will make a recommendation regarding acceptance of the prospective students to the institution.
+The Director of the Center for Academic Success will make final decision regarding acceptance of the prospective student.

 If the student accepts the offer of admission: